dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The greatest fear that I have regarding the outcome for America of these disclosures is that nothing will change.
+  Begin - to begin is half the work, let half still remain; again begin this, and thou wilt have finished.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1438 days)
+## 🌟 Experiences (1439 days)

 ### 🧮 Programming languages